UMCFS/Rules/MarketplaceRules.md

 **Full system build** - A computer containing all of the necessary parts to function, minus peripherals (mouse, keyboard, monitor).
 A full build will have a case, power supply, motherboard, CPU, memory, discrete modern GPU, disk.
 To reiterate, **to be considered a full system build, the build must contain a discrete GPU currently being manufactured and sold,** such as Nvidia RTX 3000 and 2600 series, AMD RX 6000 series, and Nvidia GTX 1600 series; excluding GT 710.

-**Marketplace regions** - Marketplace regions have been defined based on store location cluster; the national channel will still be maintained.
+**Marketplace regions** - Marketplace regions have been defined based on store location cluster; the National channel will still be maintained.
 Below is how the stores have been organized by region:
-    National - all stores; all listings placed here are assumed to be shipped West - Tustin, CA
+    National - all stores; listings placed here are assumed to be shipped West - Tustin, CA
     Mountain - Denver, CO
     Midwest - St. Louis Park, MN; Overland Park, KS; Brentwood, MO; Westmont and Chicago, IL; Madison Heights, MI; Sharonville, Columbus, and Mayfield Heights, OH